hasansin/hasansin/README.md

 Associate Software Engineer
 ---------------------------

-I am an associate software with 1+ year experience.
-Software Engineering graduate from Sri Lankan Institute of Information Technology.
-Interested In learning new programming languages & technologies while expanding my knowledge .
+I've been a software associate for a year, and I graduated in Software Engineering from the Sri Lankan Institute of Information Technology.
+I'm keen on learning new programming languages and technologies to grow my skills.

 * 🌍  I'm based in Kalutara, Sri Lanka
 * ✉️  You can contact me at [nandunihasansi.me@gmail.com](mailto:nandunihasansi.me@gmail.com)